BlackRock Sends Huge Warning Shot at Companies Ignoring Climate Risk

 Further, Fink wrote, “because capital markets pull future risk forward, we will see changes in capital allocation more quickly than we see changes to the climate itself.
 In the near future — and sooner than most anticipate — there will be a significant reallocation of capital.”

-Bill McKibben, the prominent environmental activist, called Fink's letter a "remarkable breakthrough."
+Bill McKibben, a prominent environmental activist, called Fink's letter a "remarkable breakthrough."

 "It indicates that the facts on the ground of the climate crisis are so grave that no one can turn away, and that activist pressure has reached a point that even the richest companies are not immune," McKibben told The Guardian.